Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Related Work

 \subsection{Data Poisoning Backdoor}

-Backdoor attacks have evolved from using conspicuous triggers~\citep{gu2019badnets} to more stealthy methods employing blended images~\citep{chen2017blended}, natural reflections~\citep{liu2020reflection}, and clean-label perturbations~\citep{turner2019label}.
+Backdoor attacks have evolved from using conspicuous triggers~\citep{gu2019badnets} to more stealthy methods employing blended images~\citep{chen2017blended}, natural reflections~\citep{liu2020reflection}, and clean-label perturbations~\citep{turner2019label}, alongside transferable targeted attacks in CLIP-based settings~\citep{xu2025one}.
 Our work GCB, is a clean-image backdoor attack, meaning it does not alter images in training datasets.

 However, prior clean-image methods face critical limitations.
 CIB~\citep{chen2022cib} is designed for multi-label classification and does not generalize to standard classification tasks.
 FLIP~\citep{jha2024flip} requires impractical knowledge of the victim model’s architecture and fails to scale beyond simple datasets.
 CIBA~\citep{rong2024ciba} is ineffective, achieving less than 50\% Attack Success Rate (ASR) even on CIFAR-10.
 GCB is designed to overcome these shortcomings.
+VLM-driven online auditing provides a complementary test-time defense direction~\citep{xu2026internal}.